Board Of Directors

 Lieutenant General Dave R. Palmer (US Army-Ret)

-Lt.
-Palmer was the Superintendent of the West Point (1986–1991) and US Military Academy graduate (1956).
+General Palmer was the Superintendent of the West Point (1986–1991) and US Military Academy graduate (1956).
+His commands included the Tiger Brigade, 2nd Armored Division which, at the time, was commanded by Major General George Patton, Ben’s father.
 He is the author of several acclaimed books, including: The River and The Rock, Summons of the Trumpet: US-Viet Nam in Perspective, and George Washington’s Military Genius.

 Dr. Jeffrey A. Sachs

-Dr. Sachs is President of Sachs Consulting, a NY based consulting firm focused on federal and state health care policy.
+Dr. Sachs is President of Sachs Consulting, a New York City-based consulting firm focused on federal and state health care policy.
 Formerly Dr. Sachs was Senior Health and Human Services Advisor to NY Governor Hugh Carey.
 Dr. Sachs is a graduate of the State University of New York at Stony Brook.

 Andrew N. Schiff, MD